b---c/oauth-token-bff/main.md

 If the only API invoked by the frontend happens to be colocated with the backend, the frontend doesn't need to obtain access tokens to it: it can simply use the same secure session leveraged to protect requests to the token endpoints described here.
 The `bff-token` isn't necessary in that scenario, although `bff-sessioninfo` retains its usefulness to surface session and user information to the user agent code.
 Also note that the presence of the `bff-token` endpoint makes it possible to easily accommodate possible future evolutions where the frontend needs to invoke APIs protected by resource servers hosted elsewhere, without engendering changes in the security property of the application.

-TODO Should we say something about: Requests could be more complicated than just scopes (think RAR) and the frotnend byght need to tell more than scopes to the backend.
+TODO Should we say something about: Requests could be more complicated than just scopes (think RAR) and the frontend might need to tell more than scopes to the backend.
 In that case, just add custom params and stir.
-TODO We mentioed another thing, but I can't remember now.
+TODO We mentioned another thing, but I can't remember now.

 {backmatter}